Accredited American Legion service officers are specially trained to provide expert assistance, free of charge, to veterans and their families.

 *Uncorrected errors may cause problems in the future when applying for VA and other benefits.*

-To contact the American Legion Post 226 Service Officer, Matt Lomba, please leave a message in his mail box at the American Legion Post 226, or via email at:
+To contact the American Legion Post 226 Service Officer, Nicolina Converso, please leave a message in the mail box at the American Legion Post 226, or via email at: ALVSO226@gmail.com

-Please include a brief description of the issue you'd like assistance with as well as your email, phone number, and he will respond to you within 48 hours.
+Please include a brief description of the issue you'd like assistance with as well as your email and phone number.

 Additional information that may assist you regarding service officer type issues: